Canada Visitor Visa

 - “What would you want to do in Canada?”
 Select “visit”

-Follow the instructions and finish up the application, pay your fees, and submit the application.
+Follow the instructions to finish the application, pay your CAN$100 fees, and submit the completed form and application.

 Documents required for Visitor Visa Extension

-The forms and documents you need to apply for a visitor record are listed below.
+The forms and the complete supporting documents you need to apply for a visitor record are listed below.

 - Application to Change Conditions, Extend my stay, Remain in Canada as a Visitor or Temporary Resident Permit Holder (IMM 5708) Form.